gsmendoza/napybara/README.md

 </html>
 ```

-Wouldn't it be nice if you can write test helpers so that they followed the page structure?
+Wouldn't it be nice if your test helpers followed the page's structure?

 ```ruby
 messages_page.visit!